Vasectomy is a form of male sterilisation where the tubes are cut or blocked.

 All men in Hampshire (excluding Isle of Wight), Portsmouth and Southampton will need a GP referral to access a vasectomy.

-- Most GPs will refer using NHS E-referrals where you will be given a telephone appointment to speak to a member of the vasectomy team.
+- Most GPs will refer using NHS E-referrals where you will be given a telephone consultation to speak to a member of the vasectomy team (number displayed will be 023 810 32800).

-- You will be directed to complete an online assessment form.
+- You will be required to complete an online questionnaire.

 - Your assessment form will be reviewed and an appointment will be made for your operation.
 You will be offered a choice of where you would prefer to have your procedure (sexual health clinic or at a GP surgery).